-The amount recorded within deferred revenue and other liabilities was originally being recognized into net income through 2030 and was subsequently updated to reflect the change in mandated phase-out of coal-fired generation by December 31, 2029.
-In December 2020, the Company announced plans to be off-coal in 2023 which further shortened the useful lives of its coal-fired assets from 2029 to 2023 and adjusted the recognition of the government grant deferred revenue to align with the depreciation of the coal-fired assets.
+The amount recorded within deferred revenue and other liabilities was originally being recognized into net income through 2030.
+This was subsequently updated to reflect the Company's plan to be off-coal in 2023 which further shortened the useful lives of its coal-fired assets and adjustment to the recognition of the government grant deferred revenue to align with the depreciation of the coal-fired assets.

-The GoA conducted an audit on the calculation of net book values driving the compensation payments and has withheld approximately \$2.7 million from each of the payments from 2017 through 2021.
+The GoA conducted an audit on the calculation of net book values driving the compensation payments and has withheld approximately \$2.7 million from each of the payments from 2017 through 2022.
 The Company is disputing the withholding but has reduced the amounts recorded related to the compensation stream to reflect the uncertainty around the withheld portion of the payments.
-This has resulted in a reduction of \$1.5 million to the government compensation amount recorded in other income for each of the corresponding years from 2017 through 2021.
+This has resulted in a reduction of \$1.5 million to the government compensation amount recorded in other income for each of the corresponding years from 2017 through 2022.
 The respective deferred revenue and government grant receivable amounts were likewise adjusted to reflect total payments over the 14-year term of \$712 million.

-The conditions on the government grant include the Company agreeing to cease coal-fired emissions on or before December 31, 2030 and the Company continuing to participate in and make a minimum annual investment of \$1 million in the Alberta electricity market, with a minimum total investment in the Alberta electricity market of \$70 million by the end of 2030.
-By 2019, the Company well exceeded the total required investment with its investment in the first phase of Whitla Wind and continues to invest in Alberta with the repowering of Genesee 1 and 2 and other renewable projects under construction (see note 33(a)).
+The main conditions on the government grant include the Company agreeing to cease coal-fired emissions on or before December 31, 2030 and the Company continuing to participate in and make a minimum annual investment of \$1 million in the Alberta electricity market, with a minimum total investment in the Alberta electricity market of \$70 million by the end of 2030.
+The Company well exceeded the total required investment with its investment in all three phases of Whitla Wind and continues to make capital investments in Alberta with the repowering of Genesee 1 and 2 and other renewable projects under construction (see note 34(a)).
 Additional conditions include the Company supporting the local communities surrounding the coal facilities through 2030, and fulfilling its pension and other commitments to employees.

-16. Deferred tax:
+17. Deferred tax: